 The Online Learning Experience

 Vance-Granville Community College (VGCC) is one of North Carolina’s leaders in providing individual online courses, as well as fully-online degree programs.
 Our students are afforded the opportunity to complete course work in a way that meets today’s demanding schedules and fulfills the educational requirements of this challenging economy.
-For many students, our degrees are the first step to a four-year college/university degree and the first step in their future career goals.
+For many students, our degree programs are the first step to a four-year college/university degree and the first step in their future career goals.

 While online courses offer convenience, they are fully as comprehensive as seated courses and create unique challenges for students and their families.
 Self-motivation, the ability to follow instructions, and basic computer skills are crucial for the successful distance learner.

 At VGCC, we strive to provide the highest quality instruction for all students, traditional and online.
 Through responsive support services, we ensure that our online learners have all the tools needed to meet their educational goals and build a brighter future.

 Online Course & Program Options at VGCC

 The path to a college degree may be different for each student.
 Some students may want to take all of their classes in the traditional classroom, some may want to be fully online, and others may want a combination of the two.
-Regardless of which path may be right for you, VGCC can meet your needs with course options to fit your goals and objectives.
+Regardless of which path may be right for you, VGCC can meet your needs with a variety of course options to fit your goals and objectives.